 In October 2005, the SCNPC issued the newly amended Company Law of the People's Republic of China, which became effective on January 1, 2006.
 In April 2006, the SAIC, the MOC, the General Administration of Customs and the SAFE jointly issued the Implementation Opinions on Several Issues regarding the Laws Applicable to the Administration of Approval and Registration of Foreign-invested Companies.
 Pursuant to the above regulations, shareholders of a foreign-invested company are obligated to make full and timely contribution to the registered capital of the foreign-invested company.
 The shareholders can make their capital contributions in cash or in kind, including in the forms of contributions of intellectual property rights or land use rights that can be valued and is transferable.
 Contribution to a foreign-invested company's registered capital in cash must not be less than 30% of the total registered capital of the company.
 The shareholders may choose to make the contributions either in a lump sum or in installments.
 If the shareholders choose to make the contributions in installments, the first tranche of the contribution shall be no less than 15% of the total registered capital and shall be paid within three months of the establishment of the company and the remaining contribution shall be paid within two years of the establishment of the company.
 Shareholders who fail to make contribution in accordance with the schedule may be ordered by the SAIC or its regional counterpart to make contribution or reduce the registered capital within a time limit and be subject to administrative fines.
 A company which proposes to reduce its registered capital shall prepare a balance sheet and a list of assets.
-The company shall notify its creditors may, within 30 days from receipt of the notice or within 45 days from the announcement date, require the company to settle the debts or provide corresponding guarantee.
+The company shall notify its creditors within ten days from the date of resolution on reduction of registered capital and publish an announcement on the newspapers within 30 days.
+The creditors may, within 30 days from receipt of the notice or within 45 days from the announcement date, require the company to settl